a festival celebrating Greek and Irish fiction

 18-20 October 2017, in Corfu, Greece

-The festival will present four Irish novelists and four Greek novelists in readings from their work and in presentations on the theme “Writing and Identity“.
+The festival presented four Irish novelists and four Greek novelists in readings from their work and in presentations on the theme “Writing and Identity“.

 The participating novelists: